bottlepy/bottle/docs/docs_0_7.md

     def hello():
         return "Hello World!"

 As you can see, URLs and routes have nothing to do with actual files on the web server.
 Routes are unique names for your callbacks, nothing more and nothing less.
-Requests to URLs not matching any routes are answered with a 404 HTTP error.
+Requests to URLs not matching any routes are answered with a 404 HTTP error page.
 Exceptions within your handler callbacks will cause a 500 error.